-As part of the Office of Residential Education's effort to provide singular and individual housing experiences, Theme Living is arranged across a number of campus residence and cover a variety of interests.
+As part of the Office of Residence Life's effort to provide singular and individual housing experiences, Theme Living is arranged across a number of campus residence halls and covers a variety of interests.

-Theme communities are created and renewed on a yearly basis.
+Theme communities are created and renewed on a yearly basis by students.

 Theme Living Applications

 Complete the specific application(s) if you are interested in living in Theme Living.
 All Theme Living is by application only.
 Once you submit your application, the faculty and staff in charge of that program will review it and rank it for room selection.

 Communities Available to All Students